mir-group/nequip/docs/guide/workflow.md

 ```

 ### Saving and restarting
-Checkpointing behavior is controlled by `Lightning` and configuring it is the onus of the user.
-Checkpointing can be controlled by flags in Lightning's [trainer](https://lightning.ai/docs/pytorch/stable/common/trainer.html) and can be specified even further with Lightning's [ModelCheckpoint callback](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.ModelCheckpoint.html#lightning.pytorch.callbacks.ModelCheckpoint).
+Checkpointing behavior is controlled by {mod}`lightning` and configuring it is the onus of the user.
+Checkpointing can be controlled by flags in Lightning's {class}`~lightning.pytorch.trainer.trainer.Trainer` and can be specified even further with Lightning's {class}`~lightning.pytorch.callbacks.ModelCheckpoint` callback.

 If a run is interrupted, one can continue training from a checkpoint file with the following command